 That's because this is not an apples-to-apples

 comparison.
-Since SH 151 traffic will fly over Westwood Loop and bypass
+Since SH 151 traffic now flies over Westwood Loop

 able to move twice as much traffic over a given period than each lane